ultraio/docs-blockchain/docs/products/nft-api/index.md

 Some stuff that is now simple to do with access to the NFTAPI:

--   Get a list of all Uniq Factories IDs
+-   Get a list of all Token Factories IDs
 -   Get a specific Token Factory based on an ID
 -   Get a specific Uniq based on an ID
 -   Get a specific Token Factory based on the Uniq ID